telus/tds-community/.github/ISSUE_TEMPLATE/new_component_request.md

-  See the community backlog guide for details on design intent: https://github.com/telus/tds-community/blob/master/guie/Community_Backlog.md#3-design-intent -->
+  See the community backlog guide for details on design intent: https://github.com/telus/tds-community/blob/master/guie/Community_Backlog.md#3-design-intent

+  Describe the value of the new feature from the customer's POV.

+  As a ...
+  I want ...
+  So that ...

+  Narrative

+  [Optional] Longer form description of the feature to add additional context to how this feature fits into the overall product.
+-->

 (This space is intentionally left blank.
 The motivation and design intent go here.)